Is Your Investment Worth It? Calculate ROI to Find Out

-When the RoR is positive, you may consider it to be a gain.
-At the same time, a negative rate of return is the reflection of loss upon the investment.
+When the RoR is positive, you may consider it a gain.
+At the same time, a negative rate of return reflects loss upon the investment.

 Key Takeaways

-- The rate of return, or the RoR, is a tool that measures the profits or losses of any investment over a time period.
+The rate of return, or the RoR, is a tool that measures the profits or losses of any investment over some time.

-- The metric of RoR is used for a number of assets.
+The metric of RoR is used for several assets.
 It goes from stocks, real estate, bonds, and art.

-- The inflation effects will not be counted in the simple calculation of the RoR.
-However, they are taken into account for real RoR calculation.
+The inflation effects will not be counted in the simple calculation of the RoR.
+However, they are taken into account for accurate RoR calculation.

-Investments are generally assessed based partly on past return rates, which may be compared against the assets that are of a similar kind to help determine which of the investments are the most attention-grabbing.
-Many investors prefer picking a required RoR before they make a choice of investment.
+Investments are generally assessed based partly on past return rates, which may be compared against similar assets to help determine which of the investments are the most attention-grabbing.
+Many investors prefer picking a required RoR before they choose investment.

 How Can You Calculate The Rate Of Return?